best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
 However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this isn’t considered an issue.

 #### How to mark up a table in Excel:
 Be aware these instructions may differ slightly for different versions of Excel.

-At the moment this is a manual process, but we are researching ways to automate this.
+At the moment this is a manual process, but we are researching ways to automate it.

 1. Select the cells you want to include in the table.
 2. On the ‘Insert’ ribbon, select ‘Table’.